tshepang/blog/content/enjoying-helix-part-3.md

 - One positive change from my previous complaints is that I have settled on a theme, the gorgeous Kanagawa.
-- I also used `:pipe` command, a wonderful workdaround for when an operation is not supported by the editor.
+- I also used `:pipe` command, a wonderful workaround for when an operation is not supported by the editor.
   In my case,
   I used it for formatting JSON output (with `:pipe jaq`).